How to create a Windows 7 virtual machine using the free version of VMware Player.

 In order to create a Windows 7 virtual machine, you’ll need to have a few things in place.

-1. Virtualisation Enabled.
+- Virtualisation Enabled.
 You’ll need to have virtualisation enabled on your computer CPU.
 Either Intel VTx or AMD V/RVI.
 Usually it’ll be enabled by default, but it isn’t always so you should check your UEFI/BIOS.
-Search Google for detailed instructions of how to enable virtualisation on your particular computer.
+How To Enable Virtualisation On A PC.

-3. Download and install VMware Player.
+- Download and Install VMware Player.
 Virtual machines run on software called hypervisors.
 There are a few free ones to choose from, but in this guide I’ll be using VMware Player.

 How To Create A Windows 7 Virtual Machine Using VMware Player.